logixoul/qml-animations/README.md

 # qml-animations

-Some animation functionality not provided by Qt Quick.
+Some functionality not provided by Qt Quick or provided in a worse way.

-This currently contains only one QML component - `Vec2SmoothedAnim`.
-See the `src/` dir for the source (pretty well commented) and the `documentation` dir for explanation of the algorithm.

 Acknowledgements:
 _Brought to you by [Stremio](http://www.strem.io/)_